Photo Credit: flickr

-Having a walk score of 39 isn’t awful, but it’s certainly not great.
+Having a walk score of 39 isn’t awful, but it certainly isn’t great.

-Yes, the city is fairly small and encompasses a bunch of nature trails, but those won’t necessarily help you get to work
+Yes, the city is fairly small and encompasses a lot of nature trails, but those won’t necessarily help you get to work.

-Most neighborhoods, Downtown excluded, are too far away from places to be easily accessible by foot, a problem that’s magnified by the lack of a good public transit system.
+Most neighborhoods, Downtown excluded, are too far away from places to be easily accessible by foot, a problem that’s magnified by the lacking public transit system.

-Essentially, if you’re without a car, ValleyRide is your only option, and you’d better be living Downtown
+Essentially, if you’re without a car, ValleyRide is your only option–and you’d better be living in downtown Boise.

 With a very limited number of stops and operating hours that only run from 5:15 a.m. to 6:45 p.m., this really isn’t a very useful option.

-Once again, however, bike commuting is only going to be reasonable for people living closer to Downtown.
+Once again, bike commuting is going to be most reasonable for people living closer to Downtown.

-No matter where you live, there’s going to be some sort of crime, but it’s important to have some perspective when it comes to deciding exactly what the statistics you hear mean.
+No matter where you live, there’s going to be some sort of crime–but it’s important to have some perspective when you’re looking at statistics.

 In fact, Boise’s crime rate is 10% below the national average and lower than 38% of cities in the United States.

-It’s also worth noting crime has been on the decline in Boise for the past decade.
+It’s also worth noting that crime has been on the decline in Boise for the past decade.

 No matter what, it’s important to keep in mind that “crime” does not mean “violence”.
 Only 10% of crimes in Boise are violent.

-As far as cities go, Boise is one of the safest.
+As far as capital cities go, Boise is one of the safest.

-So, now that we’ve gotten all the broad strokes out of the way, let’s get to actually finding a place to live.
+Now that we’ve gotten all the broad strokes out of the way, let’s get to finding a place to live.

-Boise is a typical Pacific Northwest city in that it tends to experience both the lows and highs of each season.
+Boise is a typical Pacific Northwest city, like Portland or Seattle, in that it tends to experience both the lows and highs of each season.

 The summers can get pretty hot and the winters get pretty cold.
-Neither are extreme but you’ll definitely want a place with heating and air conditioning.
+Neither is extreme, but you’ll definitely want a place with heating and air conditioning.

-Unless you live Downtown, laundromats are few and far between so you’ll also want a washer/dryer.
+Unless you live Downtown, laundromats are few and far between so you’ll need a washer/dryer.